Research on contemporary learning and teaching

-Reading and academic research supporting future-focused learning and teaching.
+Reading and academic research focused on contemporary learning and teaching

-The use of evidence-informed research will assist your school team to develop a collective vision for future-focused learning and teaching.
-The use of high quality research will also guide your school team in the effective design, implementation and evaluation of practices aimed to successfully equip your students with the skills and capabilities needed for a successful future.
+The use of evidence-informed research will assist your school team to develop a collective vision for contemporary learning and teaching.
+The use of high-quality research will also guide your school team in the effective design, implementation and evaluation of practices aimed to successfully equip your students with the skills and capabilities needed for a successful future.

 Attribution: Imms, Wesley, The University of Melbourne 2018

 |Learning Continua|| General capabilities materials and continua are presented to help teachers develop a shared understanding of the nature, scope and sequence of the general capabilities in the Australian Curriculum and to help teachers plan for students’ development of the general capabilities in school and classroom learning programs.